-- cleanup (bool) is as in toil.fileStores.abstractFileStore.
-AbstractFileStore.writeGlobalFile(). - basename (str) If supported by the backing JobStore, use the given file basename so that when searching the job store with a query matching that basename, the file will be detected.
+- encoding The name of the encoding used to decode the file.
+Encodings are the same as for decode().
+Defaults to None which represents binary mode. - errors Specifies how encoding errors are to be handled.
+Errors are the same as for open().
+Defaults to 'strict' when an encoding is specified. - cleanup is as in toil.fileStores.abstractFileStore.
+AbstractFileStore.writeGlobalFile(). - basename If supported by the backing JobStore, use the given file basename so that when searching the job store with a query matching that basename, the file will be detected.